OpenDroneMap/WebODM/README.md

 Don't expect to process more than a few hundred images with these specifications.
 To process larger datasets, add more RAM linearly to the number of images you want to process.
 A CPU with more cores will speed up processing, but can increase memory usage.
 GPU acceleration is still a work in progress, so currently a good video card does not improve performance.

 WebODM runs best on Linux, but works well on Windows and Mac too.
-If you are technically inclined, you can get WebODM to run natively on all three platforms.
+If you are technically inclined, you can get WebODM to run natively on all three platforms and there's a [native installer for Ubuntu 16.04](https://www.opendronemap.org/webodm/server-installer/) also available.

 [NodeODM](https://github.com/OpenDroneMap/NodeODM) and [ODM](https://github.com/OpenDroneMap/ODM) cannot run natively on Mac and Windows and this is the reason we mostly recommend people to use docker.